Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 I've always wanted to collect metrics and show them in graphs.
 Things like free disk space or CPU temperatures.
 I ran MRTG on my homelab file server for a few years, then tried [RRDtool](https://en.wikipedia.org/wiki/RRDtool) for a bit.
 It was in 2015 at Uber where I learned about Grafana and fell in love with it.
 Not so much the Graphite backend they were using at the time.
 I first started running my own Grafana at home in 2017 with InfluxDB and Telegraf.
-I've also setup Grafana to alert me via Discord.

 ## Prerequisites